PhD Defense O. Buchel

 Unequal but Fair?
 About the Perceived Legitimacy of the Standing Economic Order

-- Location: Cobbenhagen building, Portraits room (access via Koopmans building)
+- Location: Cobbenhagen building, Aula (access via Koopmans building)

 - Supervisor: Prof. P.H.J.
 Achterberg